Top three reasons to go rock climbing in the Canadian Rockies

 Getting there and meeting location

-To get to Banff National Park, most people fly into Calgary International Airport.
-Once you get to Calgary, you can rent a car or take a shuttle service.
-It takes about 1.5 hours to reach Banff.
+To get to the Canadian Rockies in Alberta, most people fly into Calgary International Airport (YYC) 1.5-2 hours away from various climbing sites in the Canadian Rockies.
+From there, you can rent a car or take a shuttle service.